-In the present survey, Besnoitia spp.
-DNA has been demonstrated in four individual faecal samples from red foxes from Avila, Badajoz and Salamanca provinces (Table 2) in western Spain.
+In the present survey, B. besnoiti- like DNA has been demonstrated in four individual faecal samples from red foxes from Avila, Badajoz and Salamanca provinces (Table 2) in western Spain.
 All four fox-derived Besnoitia spp. sequences were equivalent to positions 527-737 of reference sequence KX013107 (a bovine isolate of the parasite previously reported in Spain), differing from it by a single di-nucleotide site (a G/C double peak) at position 706.
 An additional ambiguous position (an A/G double peak) was also detected at position 711 of reference sequence KX013107 in one (GenBank accession number MW035609) of the four generated sequences.
-The topology of the produced phylogenetic tree clearly clustered all these sequences with other Besnoitiaspecies in large mammals (B. besnoiti, B. bennetti, B. caprae and B. tarandi) from European countries (Belgium, Finland, Italy, Germany, Portugal and Spain), Israel and Iran.
-In separate phylogenetic cluster, other species of Besnotiaspp.
-(B. neotomofelis, B. oryctofelisi, B. akodoni and B. darlingi) infecting small mammals from Argentina, Brazil and USA (Figure 2) are placed.
-These results are in agreement with those described by Olias et al. (2011), in which ITS-1 region shows the most informative nucleotide variances and phylogenetically clearly split small mammalian from large mammalian Besnoitia species.
-Of note, all foxes with Besnotia spp.
+The topology of the produced phylogenetic tree clearly clustered all these sequences with other Besnoitia species in large mammals (B. bennetti, B. caprae and B. tarandi) but particularly with B. besnoiti, from European countries (Belgium, Finland, Italy, Germany, Portugal and Spain), Israel and Iran.
+The ITS1 rDNA sequence of B. besnoiti -like from red foxes suggest a closer relationship to B. besnoiti , which infects cattle in the Old World.
+In a separate phylogenetic cluster and with large evolutionary divergence, other species of Besnotia genus (B. neotomofelis, B. oryctofelisi, B. akodoni and B. darlingi) infecting small mammals from Argentina, Brazil and USA (Figure 2) are placed.
+These results are in agreement with those described by Olias et al. (2011), in which ITS-1 region shows the most informative nucleotide variances and phylogenetically clearly splits small mammalian from large mammalian Besnoitia species.
+Of note, all foxes with Besnotia sp.
 PCR-positive faecal samples were caught within Western Spain (Figure 1), where the highest number of bovine besnoitiosis clinical cases were found in a previous survey (Nieto-Rodríguez et al., 2016).

-This is the first molecular evidence of B. besnoiti in a European mesocarnivore.
-The red fox is present in a wide range of habitats in the Iberian Peninsula (Macdonald & Reynolds 2004) with densities of 0.7-2.5 foxes/Km, depending on environmental conditions (Sarmento et al., 2009).
+This is the first molecular evidence of the occurrence of B. besnoiti -like DNA in a European mesocarnivore gut.
+The red fox is present in a wide range of habitats in the Iberian Peninsula (Macdonald & Reynolds 2004) with densities of 0.7-2.5 foxes/Km2, depending on environmental conditions (Sarmento et al., 2009).
 In addition, this wild canid is a highly adaptable omnivorous mammal distributed across all continents on the northern hemisphere.
 Numerous studies on the red fox diet show it as a generalist predator, feeding mainly on prey which are abundant and easily accessible.
 Red foxes feed most frequently on small mammals as rodents and wild rabbits, but utilize also other food items such as carrion, birds, reptiles, amphibians, invertebrates, fruit and vegetables (Díaz-Ruiz et al., 2013).